vlndv/SENTINEx/README.md

 SENTINELx – Precision Trading Monitor

-Sentinel is a tactical execution and monitoring system built for XAU/USD and high-volatility pairs.
+SENTINELx is a tactical execution and monitoring system built for XAU/USD and high-volatility pairs.
 It connects to OANDA for live feeds, runs AI-driven analysis, and pushes sniper-grade alerts straight to Telegram.

 🔑 Core Functions